-Over the last year, the national average rent payment has risen by 3.2%, rising to $1,467 per month in October 2019, according to RentCafe.com.
+According to Statista.com, the national average rent payment as of February 2021 was $1,124 per month.
 However, when it comes to reducing your rent, a little ingenuity can go a long way.

 Ian Vishnevsky has owned residential real estate in several cities around the country since 2001, and Rene Mooshy has served as property manager for a multi-unit building in North Hollywood, California since 2008.
 Both share some clever ideas that may allow you to keep more of that rent money in your own pocket.

 Landlords often need on-site managers like Mooshy to keep units filled, collect rent, supervise maintenance, and handle tenant requests.
 If you have the appropriate skills and a flexible enough work schedule to handle these tasks, the landlord may be willing to reduce your rent.
 Discounts usually vary anywhere from 20 percent all the way up to a free unit, depending on the size and needs of the building.

 2. Building Maintenance

 Some renters are more cut out for maintenance than management.
 If you can fix a leaky faucet or replace a broken door knob, your landlord may be willing to lower your rent in exchange for your services.
 Again, the discount will typically depend on the needs of the complex, but even smaller places require routine maintenance like watering grass, sweeping steps, or changing light bulbs.